-Autistic Spectrum Conditions are supposedly characterised by a marked difficulty in reciprocal social communication.
+Autism is supposedly characterised by a marked difficulty in reciprocal social communication.
 I have realised recently, however, through talking online with other people who are on the autistic spectrum that among ourselves we have little problem communicating.
 And this got me thinking, and it also got me observing autistic and non-autistic interpretations and reactions.

-Anyway, these are my thoughts of the day.
+These are my thoughts of the day.
 I hope they find you all, both autistic and non, in good health and bright spirits.
 And to my online and offline autistic friends, thank you for the communication, thank you for helping me feel human again by talking with me in a social language I can truly ‘speak’, and helping me feel less alone.